Grand Theft Auto: Vice City: Critical response

 The game's open world design was praised by reviewers, many of whom felt that it contained more detail and felt more alive than its predecessors.
 GameSpy's Padilla made favourable comparisons between Vice City and Grand Theft Auto IIIs Liberty City, noting the former's level of detail.
 Game Revolutions Ben Silverman wrote that the game's depth is "unparalleled", praising the world's realism and detail, while AllGame's Marriott commended the "ambitious scope in design".

 Marriott of AllGame named Vice City an "unforgettable listening experience", and Perry of IGN declared the music as "the most impressive list of songs in a game".
 Many reviewers commended the game's radio stations and talk radio, and felt that the game's collection of licensed 1980s music fit the tone and time period of the world.
-The voice acting also received praise; GameSpots Jeff Gerstmann named the cast of characters "colorful and memorable", and IGNs Perry found the voice acting "among one of the best of its kind".
+The voice acting also received praise; GameSpots Jeff Gerstmann named the cast of characters "colorful and memorable", and IGNs Perry found the voice acting "one of the best of its kind".
 Game Revolutions Silverman felt that the acting "gives the story credence".

 Many reviewers found that the game offers a better variety of vehicles than Grand Theft Auto III, and found them easier to control; GameSpots Gerstmann named the driving "more exciting and dangerous", and IGNs Perry found the motorcycle's controls pleasing.
 In addition to the vehicle handling, reviewers noted improvements in the targeting and shooting mechanics, although still recognised issues.
 Helgeson of Game Informer wrote that "targeting is improved to the point where combat can actually be fun".

 Some reviewers recognised an improved draw distance over Grand Theft Auto III, although many identified frame rate drops during hardware-intense sequences.
 The changes in character models polarised reviews; while GameSpys Padilla and IGNs Perry noted the improvement in character models, Eurogamers Tom Bramwell considered it "maddening to see that character ... models haven't been smartened up at all".
 The game's artificial intelligence and long load times were frequently criticised in reviews, and many reviewers noted the awkward camera angles and environment during gameplay.